KirwanElmsly/beginner-issues/README.md

 Under Development & Incomplete.

-Simple Python script to aggregate GitHub issue search results for multiple labels.
+Web application to aggregate GitHub issue search results for multiple labels.

 So I couldn't figure out how to include multiple labels while searching GitHub issues so I quickly wrote up a Python script to aggregate results for multiple labels.
 Currently making it work as a simple web app with a Flask back end.
 I haven't really done much web development in the past so this is a learning process for me.
 This might take a while too as I don't have much time to work on it.